Contents of our Guide

 Boat safaris take you across the Kazinga Channel that links Lakes Edward and George.
-Here you'll find buffalo and elephant coming down to the shore, pelicans rafting together in the sunshine, and plenty of hippos.
+Here, you'll find buffalo and elephant coming down to the shore, pelicans rafting together in the sunshine, and plenty of hippos.

 Lake Mburo National Park

-Often dropped into an itinerary to break the journey from Bwindi, time and time again the natural beauty and swiftly improving wildlife of Mburo proves to be a wonderful trip highlight.
+Often dropped into an itinerary to break up the journey from Bwindi, time and time again the natural beauty and swiftly improving wildlife of Mburo proves to be a wonderful trip highlight.

 Uganda’s first protected area, the Semliki Valley lies on the border with the DRC, south of Lake Albert, below the Kijura Escarpment and the northern foothills of the Rwenzori Mountains.
-It is a wonderfully remote introduction to the habitats of central Africa without having to leave Uganda.
+It is a wonderfully remote introduction to the habitats of Central Africa without having to leave Uganda.

-The forests of the National Park are the eastern-most extension of the Ituri Forest of the Congo Basin and is the only true lowland tropical forest in East Africa.
+The forests of the national park are the eastern-most extension of the Ituri Forest of the Congo Basin and is the only true lowland tropical forest in East Africa.

 4. Safaris outside the southwestern pocket

-Murchison Falls is one of Uganda's most popular national park.
+Murchison Falls is one of Uganda's most popular national parks.
 It's a region of epic landscapes, excellent bio-diversity and a staggering range of habitats.
 Murchison’s signature experience is the boat cruise upriver from Paraa Lodge to the Murchison Falls that give the park its name.
 Best enjoyed in the afternoon when the western sun illuminates the spray.

-Located in the distant north east of Uganda, close by the borders of South Sudan and Kenya, Kidepo Valley is an enthralling place of semi-arid savanna, seasonal rivers and low mountains.
+Located in the distant north-east of Uganda, close by the borders of South Sudan and Kenya, Kidepo Valley is an enthralling place of semi-arid savanna, seasonal rivers and low mountains.
 It is beautiful - and accessible - at any time of year.